Skip to Content

 Virtual Machine Interoperability

 EVM and CosmWasm based smart contracts co-exist on Sei, but live in different execution environments.
 This creates a challenge for users, who use wallets that typically only support a single execution environment.
-Likewise for devlelopers, existing tooling and libraries can only interact with either EVM or Wasm (Think EthersJS vs CosmJS).
+Likewise for developers, existing tooling and libraries can only interact with either EVM or Wasm (Think EthersJS vs CosmJS).

 To bridge the gap between EVM and Wasm, Sei has introduced two interoperability features, allowing for smooth and easy interactions between both environments.
 Precompiled EVM contracts and Pointer Contracts enable all contracts to be accessible from both VM environments.